 PBIS: All BUSD elementary and middle schools are Positive Behavior and Intervention Support (PBIS) schools and practice the three guiding principles of PBIS school-wide: Be Safe, Be Responsible, Be Respectful.

 Restorative Justice: The Restorative Justice model for community building is offered at Rosa Parks Elementary School and Longfellow Middle School through a partnership with Project SEEDS.
 Strategies for effective dialogue leading to solutions used at these schools are shared with educators across our schools.

 Bullying Prevention: BUSD’s Governing Board approved an anti-bullying policy in January, 2012.
-The policy can be viewed on the Complaint Procedures page.
+The policy is available here.
 A healthy, positive psychosocial school environment enhances and increases academic achievement and prosocial development and therefore the prevention and effective disposition of bullying are fundamental to our District’s educational goals.
 We strive to create an environment that celebrates and respects diversity and human dignity and admonishes bullying behavior.
 To this end, the District has in place policies, procedures, and practices that are designed to reduce and eliminate bullying and harassment as well as address incidents of bullying and harassment when they occur.
 The District AntiBullying Committee meets regularly to review bullying prevention curriculum and strategies, monitor bullying prevention efforts, and build awareness in the community.

 School Safety: In response to weapons found at BUSD high schools during the spring 2011 semester, the Superintendent established an Ad Hoc Safety Committee.
 Through the Committee’s efforts, an intensive review of school safety practices was undertaken.
 The Committee’s Board approved recommendations are available on our website.